-We are expanding our retail precinct at City of Dreams, which is anticipated to open in the first half of 2016.
-We are also in an early stage of developing the fifth hotel tower at City of Dreams.
-We are currently reviewing the development plan and schedule of this hotel tower by taking into account a range of factors, including the current and expected future operating environment in Macau and other potential uses of cash and future cash flow.
+We are expanding our retail precinct at City of Dreams, which is anticipated to open in mid-2016.
+We are also developing the fifth hotel tower at City of Dreams.

 Altira Macau is designed to provide a casino and hotel experience that caters to Asian rolling chip customers and players sourced primarily through gaming promoters.